Delta IV: Delta Cryogenic Second Stage

-The upper stage of the Delta IV is the Delta Cryogenic Second Stage (DCSS).
-The DCSS is based on the Delta III upper stage but has increased propellant capacity.
-Two versions have been produced: a 4 m diameter DCSS that was retired with the Delta IV Medium and a 5 m diameter DCSS that remains in service with the Delta IV Heavy.
-The 4 m diameter version lengthened both Delta III propellant tanks, while the 5-meter version has an extended diameter liquid hydrogen tank and a further lengthened liquid oxygen tank.
-Regardless of the diameter, each DCSS is powered by one RL10B-2 engine, with an extendable carbon-carbon nozzle to improve specific impulse.
-Two different interstages are used to mate the first stage and DCSS.
-A tapering interstage that narrowed down from 5 m to 4 m diameter was used to mate the 4 m DCSS to the CBC, while a cylindrical interstage is used to mate the 5 m DCSS.
+The upper stage of the Delta IV was the Delta Cryogenic Second Stage (DCSS).
+The DCSS was based on the Delta III upper stage but has increased propellant capacity.
+Two versions have been produced: a 4 m diameter DCSS that was retired with the Delta IV Medium and a 5 m diameter DCSS that remained in service with the Delta IV Heavy.
+The 4 m diameter version lengthened both Delta III propellant tanks, while the 5-meter version had an extended diameter liquid hydrogen tank and a further lengthened liquid oxygen tank.
+Regardless of the diameter, each DCSS was powered by one RL10B-2 engine, with an extendable carbon-carbon nozzle to improve specific impulse.
+Two different interstages were used to mate the first stage and DCSS.
+A tapering interstage that narrowed down from 5 m to 4 m diameter was used to mate the 4 m DCSS to the CBC, while a cylindrical interstage was used to mate the 5 m DCSS.
 Both interstages were built from composites and enclosed the liquid oxygen tank, with the larger liquid hydrogen tank making up part of the vehicle's outer mold line.

 Launch sites

-Delta IV launches occur from either of two rocket launch complexes.
-Launches on the East coast of the United States use Space Launch Complex 37 (SLC-37) at the Cape Canaveral Air Force Station.
-On the West coast, polar-orbit and high-inclination launches use Vandenberg Air Force Base's Space Launch Complex 6 (SLC-6).
+Delta IV launched from either of two rocket launch complexes.
+Launches on the East coast of the United States used Space Launch Complex 37 (SLC-37) at the Cape Canaveral Air Force Station.
+On the West coast, polar-orbit and high-inclination launches used Vandenberg Space Force Base's Space Launch Complex 6 (SLC-6).

-Launch facilities at both sites are similar.
-A Horizontal Integration Facility (HIF) is situated some distance from the pad.
-Delta IV CBCs and second stages to be mated and tested in the HIF before they are moved to the pad.
-The partial horizontal rocket assembly of the Delta IV is somewhat similar to the Soyuz launch vehicle, which is completely assembled horizontally.
-The Space shuttles, the past Saturn launch vehicles, and the upcoming Space Launch System are assembled and rolled out to the launch pad entirely vertically.
+Launch facilities at both sites were similar.
+A Horizontal Integration Facility (HIF) was situated some distance from the pad.
+Delta IV CBCs and second stages to be mated and tested in the HIF before they were moved to the pad.
+The partial horizontal rocket assembly of the Delta IV was somewhat similar to the Soyuz launch vehicle, which is completely assembled horizontally.
+The Space Shuttles, the past Saturn launch vehicles, and the Space Launch System were assembled and rolled out to the launch pad entirely vertically.

-Movement of the Delta IVs among the various facilities at the pad is facilitated by rubber-tired Elevating Platform Transporters (EPTs) and various transport jigs.
-Diesel engine EPTs are used for moving the vehicles from the HIF to the pad, while electric EPTs are used in the HIF, where precision of movement is important.
+Movement of the Delta IVs among the various facilities at the pad was facilitated by rubber-tired Elevating Platform Transporters (EPTs) and various transport jigs.
+Diesel engine EPTs were used for moving the vehicles from the HIF to the pad, while electric EPTs were used in the HIF, where precision of movement was important.